 Having a proper diet that consists of MUFAs, vitamin b, and all other essential oils.
-This is another universal solution that will help not only your dandruff problem but probably give help on a lot of other issues you might be facing.
+This is another universal solution that will help not only your dandruff problem but probably give advice on a lot of other issues you might be facing.

 Get out in the sun.
 Surprisingly, the reason dandruff seems to thrive more during winter than summer is not because it’s cold, but because of the lack of sunlight.
 Sunlight kills bacteria, which is also why sun dried clothes seem fresher and healthier.
 So exposing your head out in sun for 20 – 30 minutes a day is also a way to prevent dandruff.
 However, do not overdo this as sunlight is needed in proper quantities, and overdosing on it can lead to severe health issues.

 If all of the above are in on order, then you might want to try some shampoos that aim to relieve your head of dandruff.
 As discussed, however, dandruff is caused by different problems.
 So here is a way you can pick the correct shampoo for your problem.